• Employee

 This means that the company no longer exists.

-To find out what avenues are available to you to pursue unpaid wages, you should read our resource on “Pursuing an employer for payment when they are deregistered”.
+To find out what avenues are available to you to pursue unpaid wages, you should read our resource on “Pursuing unpaid wages when my employer is deregistered”.

-This means that the company still exists, but is in the process of voluntary deregistration or being deregistered by ASIC.
+This means that the company still exists but is in the process of voluntary deregistration or ASIC has initiated its deregistration.

 In either case, you can apply to ASIC to stop the process in certain circumstances.
-These circumstances are if you:
+These circumstances are if:

-• Are conducting legal proceedings against your employer; or
+• You are conducting legal proceedings against your employer; or

 • You intend to commence legal proceedings against your employer shortly.

-You should seek legal advice if you don’t know whether you have a claim against your employer, or if you need help commencing proceedings against your employer.
-You can also find more information on bringing legal claims against your employer for unpaid entitlements.
+You should seek legal advice if you do not know whether you have a claim against your employer, or if you need help commencing proceedings against your employer.
+For further details on pursuing legal claims against your employer for unpaid entitlements, you can click here for more information.

 You can apply to ASIC to stop the deregistration process by filling in an online enquiry form.